nemosminer/NemosMiner/README.md

       Test and share the results on yours.
       Only for ahashpool.
 Working on expanding the feature to other pools.

+   Algo switching log

+      Added simple algo switching log in csv. switching.log file found in Logs folder.
+      Can be easily imported in excel as csv file.

  This is a free project feel free to donate be much appreciated: